-Belize does not promote the dissemination of good practices or the exchange of successful research experiences among and between member states and international organizations on drug policies.
+Antigua and Barbuda promotes the dissemination of good practices and the exchange of successful research experiences among and between member states and international organizations on drug policies through typologies, annual reports, and press releases (alerts).

 STRENGTHEN INTERNATIONAL COOPERATION AS DEFINED IN THE INTERNATIONAL LEGAL INSTRUMENTS RELATED TO THE WORLD DRUG PROBLEM, MAINTAINING RESPECT FOR HUMAN RIGHTS.